Prospect

 Lake George, NY

+History Editor's note - this is a brief story about Cobble Mountain, with more to come.
+In addition, you can read about this area in Lost Ski Areas of the Southern Adirondacks.
+This brief area actually has an important role in ski history.
+Fred Pabst, the founder of Bromley in Vermont, was ahead of his time.
+During the late 1930's, he began a chain of small, J-bar ski areas throughout the Northeast and Midwest.
+Some of these areas included Huckins Hill in NH and Mt.
+Aeolus, in Vermont.
 Another one of his areas was built on Prospect Mountain in Lake George, NY.
 This was built before the Northway was ever conceived.
-It is believed that this area was built on the western edge of town, and was located south of the mountain's old incline railroad.
-The area was constructed in 1938, and had a 2400' long J-bar.
+The area was constructed in 1937, and had a 2400' long J-bar.
 This was the only overhead cable lift in New York at the time, and was one of, if not the longest overhead cable lifts in the U.S.!
 Of course, this title didn't last long, as T-bars and other surface lifts rapidly became more popular.
 J-bars were Pabst' signature lift.
-Not much is known about the actual operation of this area.
-It is believed that there was only one main slope.
 The article on the right was from the Empire State Skiing newsletters, done in the late 1930's.
 These newsletters detailed skiing throughout the state.
 As you can see, the novelty of a J-bar was new that they had to explain how they worked!
-The area closed around World War II when Pabst "collected" his J-bars from different areas and installed them at Bromley.
+The area closed in 1941 when Pabst "collected" his J-bars from different areas and installed them at Bromley.
 Prospect Mountain would remain silent, but not for too long.
 Another ski area was developed at the site of this area in the 1950's.
 This will be a future NELSAP topic.

 |